tavaresrodrigo/Java/README.md

 # Java HelloWorld container

-This is a simple HTTP server that responds with "Hello, World!" written in Java.
+This is a simple Linux container that runs an HTTP server written in Java.
+The server responds to any requests to the root URL (/) with the message: "Hello, World!
+I'm a Java web application running in a Linux container :)".

 ## Source code